Cleaning compact discs or cleaning other types of optical discs is sometimes all that is required to make these discs play properly.

-The laser light that reads a CD needs to shine through the base of the disc in order to read the information layer deeper into the disc structure.
+The laser light that reads a disc needs to shine through the base of the disc without interference in order to read the information layer deeper into the disc structure.
 If the laser light beam is disrupted by dirt or other contaminants on the base, then problems are likely to occur.

 Fortunately, all that is required in many cases to restore performance is a good cleaning.
 However, cleaning compact discs needs to be performed properly.
 If recommended cleaning procedures are not followed then damage to the disc may occur and even more playability or read problems will result.